 Violations of this Policy may result in suspension or loss of the violator's use privileges with respect to University Information Systems, and/or discipline up to and including termination of employment with the University.
 Additional civil, criminal and equitable remedies may apply.

 Exceptions to this Policy must be approved by the University HIPAA Privacy Officer in consultation with the Office of the General Counsel and relevant individuals in the HCC.
 All exceptions must be formally documented.
 Exceptions will be reviewed on a periodic basis for appropriateness.

 Health Information is defined as any information, whether oral or recorded in any form or medium, that is created or received by a health care provider, health plan, public health authority, employer, life insurer, school or university, or healthcare clearinghouse; and that is related to the past, present or future physical or mental health condition of an individual, the provision of health care of an individual, or the past, present or future payment for the provision of healthcare to an individual.

 Individually Identifiable Health Information is defined as any heath information, as defined above, that identifies an individual or where there is reasonable basis to believe that the information can be used to identify an individual.

 Protected Health Information ("PHI") is defined as Individually Identifiable Health Information transmitted by electronic media, maintained in electronic media or transmitted or maintained in any other form or medium.
-Protected Health Information does not include education records or treatment records covered by the Family Educational Rights and Privacy Act (20 U.S.C.
+Protected Health Information does not include education records covered by, or treatment records excluded from, the Family Educational Rights and Privacy Act (20 U.S.C.
 1232g) or employment records held by the University in its role as an employer.